rehierl/node-tree-outliner/1-1-3-node-trees/3-2-node-sequence.md

 Given a directed rooted tree of nodes (no loops, no cycles), the DFS and BFS algorithms will visit each node exactly once.
-As such, any of these can be used to create a trace of nodes that reflects the executed traversal.
-And because a trace of nodes is an ordered sequence of nodes (i.e. an ordered set of nodes), such a node trace represents a topological sort order.
+As such, any of these can be used to create a trace of nodes that represents the executed tree traversal as an ordered sequence of nodes.

 ```
 nodeSequenceOf(root) begin